What is DNS?

-These IP addresses are owned and managed by BT and will eventually be decommissioned when the BT TN DNS service is replaced by an alternate service provider.
+These IP addresses will be decommissioned when the TN DNS service is replaced.

 |Current - DNS BT RIPE IP Addresses||New - NHS Digital RIPE IP Addresses|

 NHS Digital recommend that you carry out local risk assessments and testing of the new IP addresses to ensure that they can resolve DNS requests against the new IP address configurations.In readiness for the migration to an alternate service provider all organisations using the existing BT TN DNS service must reconfigure their service to use the new NHS Digital RIPE IP Addresses as soon as possible and no later than 31 January 2020.

 Where firewall rules are in place to allow port 53 queries to only connect to the legacy IP addresses, these rules should be updated.